marceloboeira/shortify/README.md

 ### Running

-Once everything is installed, you can run: `bin/rails server`
+After complete the setup, you can run: `bin/rails server`

 If you use `foreman`, there is two options available:

 * `foreman start -f Procfile` - Runs the default web server
-* `foreman start -f Procfile.dev` - Runs the webserver as also a mongodb server
+* `foreman start -f Procfile.dev` - Runs the webserver and also a local mongodb server

 Hopefully by now the project is running